lukso-network/docs/docs/standards/universal-profile/lsp3-profile-metadata.md

 }
 ```

 The value attached to this data key is a [JSONURL-encoded value](../../standards/generic-standards/lsp2-json-schema.md).
-It represents a reference to a [JSON file that describes the Universal Profile MetaData](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile).
+It represents a reference to a [JSON file that describes the Profile MetaData](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-Profile-Metadata.md#lsp3profile).
 The file can be stored on a centralized or decentralized storage.

 Inside the JSON file, the keys `profileImage` and `backgroundImage` can accept an array of images, defining an image with different dimensions, `width` and `height`.
 Picture scaling is helpful for client interfaces to download and serve the images with the most suitable dimensions instead of re-scale them afterward.